-- Have more than one mobile phone at school; - Have more than one laptop; - Use a mobile device whilst in school uniform or games kit whilst outside of their own House; - Use earphones and airpods when moving around the campus in uniform; - Use a mobile phone outside of the times stated in the mobile phone policy. - Use Virtual Private Networks.
+- Have more than one mobile phone at school; - Have more than one laptop; - Use a mobile device whilst in school uniform or games kit whilst outside of their own House; - Use earphones and airpods when moving around the campus, or ever while wearing School Dress; - Use a mobile phone outside of the times stated in the mobile phone policy. - Use Virtual Private Networks.

 This means that pupils can use a mobile device when in their own clothes in all areas of school, the only exception being in dining venues at mealtimes, when devices may never be used.
-Phones may also be used when pupils are invited to do so by a member of staff, such as in a lesson.